 If you need help getting food for you and your whānau, there are support services in Wellington City ready to assist whatever your situation.

-If you’re struggling to afford food, get in touch with one of these organisations to organise food support:
+You can get in touch with these organisations to organise food support:

 Wellington City Mission